RobotML/RobotML-documentation/UserGuide/ExamplesOfUse/ATKScenario/ProblemModelCreation.rst

    :align: center
    :alt: Datatype's attribute properties

-Create the composed datatypes referenced int the :ref:`Annex <Annex>`.
+Create the composed datatypes referenced in the :ref:`Annex <Annex>`.

 Create our external librairy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^